 - a matching contribution (i.e., in-kind donations, volunteer hours, available funding, sponsorship funds)

 - a current list of board of directors with names, positions and contact information

-Within 12 months of receiving funds, you must complete or purchase the project, event or capital expenditure (or phase of the project/event being applied for).
-New applications that meet the grant criteria will be given equal consideration with repeat applications.
+Within 12 months of the application deadline, you must complete or purchase the project, event or capital expenditure (or phase of the project/event being applied for).
+New applications that meet the grant criteria will be given equal consideration as repeat applications.